F41zK4r1m/HackTheBox/Traverxec.md

 ## Enumeration:

-I started the enumeration using quick rust scan to check for open ports & services:
+I began the enumeration using a quick rust scan to check for open ports and services:

 ```bash
 sudo rustscan -a 10.10.10.165 -- -sC -sV -vv -oN traver_nmap